 These other retirement plans affect your ability to deduct your contribution for tax purposes, but they don't affect your ability to contribute.
-Anyone with sufficient earned income can contribute to an IRA.
+Anyone with sufficient earned income can contribute to an IRA and use it to buy physical gold.
 It may not be a deductible contribution, but a contribution can be made.
-That leaves many other sources of income that DON'T qualify.
+That leaves many other sources of income that DON'T qualify for an IRA buy physical gold.
 For example, items you find on a 1099-INT or 1099-DIV, such as interest income and dividends from stocks or other investments, don't qualify.

 Rental income and capital gains from the sale of investments or properties are not counted.
 Neither do pension payments, profit sharing, IRA distributions, or distributions from retirement accounts or annuities.
 Also excluded are Social Security, deferred compensation, unemployment compensation, child support, disability insurance income, and life insurance income.
 If you contribute more than allowed, an “excess contribution” has occurred and will need to be corrected.

-If you have any questions for Dan, send him an email with “MarketWatch Q%26A” in the subject line.
+If you have any questions for Dan, send him an email with “MarketWatch Q&A” in the subject line.
 These are the lessons I learned about how to prepare, what to bring, what to buy and how to make it work.
 Dan Moisand is a MarketWatch contributor and financial planner at Moisand Fitzgerald Tamayo in Orlando, Florida.
 Visit a quote page and the recently viewed tickets will be displayed here.

 You must have earned income during the same tax year in which you made your contribution to a Roth IRA.
 You can contribute for a specific tax year until that year's tax-filing deadline, which is usually mid-April of the following year.
 Required Minimum Distribution, Roth IRA, Tax Planning, RMD, IRS, IRA, 401 (k), Inherited IRA, Mailbag, Ed Slott, IRA contribution, retirement planning, conversion to Roth IRA, IRA renewal, qualified charitable distribution, IRA beneficiary, IRA distribution, Marvin Rotenberg, 10 percent fine, QCD.
 The five-year Roth IRA rule states that you can't withdraw your earnings tax-free until at least five years after you've first contributed to a Roth IRA.

 A couple must file a joint tax return for the spousal IRA to work, and the contributing partner must have sufficient earned income to cover both contributions.
 You may be able to get around income limits by converting a traditional IRA into a Roth IRA, which is called a clandestine Roth IRA.
 Investors who don't qualify to contribute to a Roth IRA have other options for obtaining tax advantages from retirement accounts, including traditional IRAs or employer-sponsored retirement savings plans, such as a 401 (ks).
 Each year you make a contribution to the Roth IRA, the custodian or trustee will send you Form 5498 with information about IRA contributions.

 The IRS generally announces the amounts and limits of IRA contributions and eligibility for the next tax year, around the fourth quarter (Q) of the previous tax year. .
 There are no minimum distributions required after traditional IRA funds are converted to Roth IRA funds.
 Minors can contribute to an IRA based only on the limits of their own earned income and not those of their parents.

 Learn more about the requirements to contribute to a Roth IRA, including the adjusted gross income limit and the maximum that can be invested annually, and about the sliding scale to determine how much you can invest based on adjusted gross income (AGI).
 The penalty for leaving an excess contribution in an IRA or Roth IRA is 6% of the deductible for each year the excess remains in the account.
 So, you can fund a Roth IRA if you're a teenager earning taxable income, or if you're 75 and still earning taxable income and reporting it.
 Converting to a Roth IRA from a taxable retirement account, such as a 401 (k) plan or a traditional IRA, has no impact on the contribution limit; however, making a conversion increases MAGI and may cause or increase the gradual elimination of the contribution amount from your Roth IRA.